VerKnowSys/svdOS/README.md

 * `/Shared/Cache/*` - Dataset used as a system cache dir.
 Usually contains file snapshots from ServeD release process.

-* `/Shared/Custody/*` - Dataset monitored by `custody` script which works as superuser on dedicated backend to create new jails.
-Each file named `jailname` should contain unique IPv4 address of the local network.
-Each successfull jail creation will be followed by file deletion.
+* `/Shared/IPs/*` - Contains pool of files of unique IPv4 address of the local (VPN) network.

+* `/Shared/NetIDs/*` - Contains pool of files of unique Net-IDs (also serves as UID of worker user in Cell, and epair network interface number).

 * `/Shared/DNS/*.conf` - DNS dataset with custom Unbound `*.conf` (file per zone) DNS configurations.